Learning To Learn [Efficient Learning]: The Techniques

-When we encounter a big problem, break the problem into small chunks that we can tackle one by one, that can be stored in our long term memory.
+When we encounter a big problem, we break the problem into small chunks that we can tackle one by one.
+Small pieces can be stored in our long-term memory.

-By repeating what we learned, at one point we can combine chunks of ideas automatically without getting too focus and do the task in auto-pilot mode.
+By repeating what we learned, at one point, we can combine chunks of ideas automatically without getting too focused and do the task in auto-pilot mode.

 Spaced Repetition (Revisited)

-It is about repeating and practicing a topic/skill over and over again for a few days.
+It is about practicing a topic/skill repeatedly for a few days.

 And it's also about not doing the same technique over and over again.

-It's about doing different approaches towards a topic/skill.
+It's about making different approaches towards a topic/skill.

-For example, one day we can test our knowledge by ourselves, on the other day teaching somebody else about it, etc.
+For example, one day we can test our knowledge by ourselves, on the other day teach somebody else about it, etc.

-🗝 This technique is good for us to practice recalling information and retain our knowledge.
+🗝 This technique is good for us to practice recalling information and retaining our knowledge.

-One of the ways is also to write down what we have learned the day prior, or create diagrams of the main concept we learned.
+One way is to write down what we have learned the day prior or create diagrams of the main concept.

 Deliberate Practice (Revisited)